Schreiber leads Green Bay against IU Indianapolis after 23-point game - WTOP News

 Green Bay, Wisconsin; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Green Bay hosts IU Indianapolis after Maddy Schreiber scored 23 points in Green Bay’s 55-54 win over the Norfolk State Spartans.
+BOTTOM LINE: Green Bay hosts IU Indianapolis after Maddy Schreiber scored 23 points in Green Bay’s 55-54 victory over the Norfolk State Spartans.

-The Phoenix have gone 1-1 at home.
-Green Bay is third in the Horizon with 14.6 assists per game led by Bailey Butler averaging 3.5.

-The Jaguars are 0-5 on the road.
-IU Indianapolis has a 1-5 record in games decided by 10 points or more.
+The Phoenix are 1-1 on their home court.
+Green Bay has a 1-2 record in games decided by 10 points or more.

-Green Bay’s average of 6.6 made 3-pointers per game this season is only 0.1 fewer made shots on average than the 6.7 per game IU Indianapolis gives up.
-IU Indianapolis averages 64.9 points per game, 1.7 fewer than the 66.6 Green Bay gives up to opponents.

 TOP PERFORMERS: Natalie McNeal is scoring 12.8 points per game and averaging 4.9 rebounds for the Phoenix.